 Long-rumoured, and much anticipated, Nikon’s new full-frame mirrorless Z system is finally with us.
 Read our full review of the Nikon Z7.

 Nikon say that the new models are the most important cameras the company has launched since 1959, the year the F-mount system was born.
 The arrival brings Nikon, more or less, in line with its mirrorless competitors, whose own mirrorless systems are now fairly established.
-While the range begins with two camera bodies, namely the Z7 and the Z6, and three lenses, much more is promised over the next few years.
+While the range begins with two camera bodies, namely the Nikon Z 7 and the Nikon Z 6, and three lenses, much more is promised over the next few years.

 So why exactly are there two models?
 And what are the benefits of this new system?
 Nikon’s 1-system mirrorless cameras brought a number of advantages over DSLRs, but what Nikon presents with the fresh line is something different entirely.